 What better way to spend a Canadian winter than in sunny Florida?
 Or southern California

-But driving all the way to the southern United States is a Herculean endeavor.
+But driving to the southern United States is a Herculean endeavor.
 Depending on your tolerance for starvation and full bladders, you might need between two to four full days to make the journey.

 That certainly takes a chunk out of your precious vacation time!

-Wouldn’t it be lovely to click your heels and send your car ahead of you to Miami or Los Angeles?
+Wouldn’t it be lovely to click your heels and send it ahead of you to Miami or Los Angeles?

-You can hire someone to drive your car for you, but that can be costly.
+You can hire someone to drive for you, but that can be costly.
 Why not ship your car, truck, SUV, or other vehicle to your destination?

-Shipping services make it easy to get your car to the U.S. safely.
-That means you can enjoy a cocktail while you travel, knowing that your car will arrive where you need it.
-It will be there when your plane lands, and you didn’t have to navigate the scary U.S. interstates to get it there.
+Services make it easy to get it to the U.S. safely.
+That means you can enjoy a cocktail while traveling, knowing it will arrive where needed.
+It will be there when your plane lands, and you won’t have to navigate the scary U.S. interstates to get it there.

 Ship Car Canada to USA: One year or less

-It will be much easier to ship your car to the U.S. if you plan to bring it back within the year.
-This suits the needs of most vacationers and snow birds.
+It will be much easier to move to the U.S. if you plan to bring it back within the year.
+This suits the needs of most vacationers and snowbirds.
 Such cars enjoy a break from a myriad of regulations.

-The United States considers cars, motorcycles, SUVs, and vans “temporary” if:
+The United States considers motorcycles, SUVs, and vans “temporary” if:

-- They are shipped to the United States for personal use.
+- They are moved to the United States for personal use.

-- You and your car will not be in the United States for more than a year.
+- You and your auto will not be in the United States for over a year.

-- You do not sell or attempt to sell your car in the U.S.
+- You do not sell or attempt to sell in the U.S.

-If you ship your car to the United States under these guidelines, you will not have to pay the rather exorbitant duty tax on your vehicle which is a hefty 25 percent of the vehicle’s value in the case of a truck, 2.5 percent for a car, and varying amounts for a motorcycle.
+Suppose you haul to the United States under these guidelines.
+In that case, you will not have to pay the rather exorbitant duty tax on your vehicle, which is a hefty 25 percent of the vehicle’s value in the case of a truck, 2.5 percent for a car, and varying amounts for a motorcycle.

-If you plan to leave your car or sell your car in the U.S., taking it across the border becomes a much more complicated affair.
+If you plan to leave or sell it in the U.S., taking it across the border becomes a much more complicated affair.
 The U.S. considers such a vehicle an “import.”
-That means the massive number of regulations applying to imports will apply to your vehicle.
+That means the massive number of regulations applying to imports will apply to your car.

-Such imported cars are subject to duty taxes as outlined in the prior paragraph.
-Such cars must also meet U.S. standards for safety and emissions.
+As the prior paragraph outlines, such imported ones are subject to duty taxes.
+Such must also meet U.S. standards for safety and emissions.

-Most cars recently manufactured in Canada meet these standards, but you will want to make sure of that before shipping.
-Many Canadian cars have emissions labels that certify the car meets the standards of the U.S. as well as Canada.
-On lightweight cars and trucks, this label is likely to be on the inside of the vehicle’s hood or in the engine compartment.
+Most cars recently manufactured in Canada meet these standards, but you will want to ensure that before moving.
+Many Canadian autos have emissions labels that certify that they meet the standards of the U.S. and Canada.
+This label will likely be on the inside of the vehicle’s hood or engine compartment for lightweight autos and trucks.

 Consult this list of manufacturers’ U.S. representatives to obtain a certificate.